 In this study, we analyzed one-sided learning in a two-sided search model.
-Women do not know their own types; they only learn about their own types from the offers or rejections they receive from men.
+Women were assumed not to know their own type; they only learned about their own type from the offers or rejections they received from men.
 As a result of this learning process, the two-sided aspect of the search problem has generated significant interest.
 The main results of this study are as follows.
-First, women with imperfect self-knowledge raise or lower their reservation levels in comparison with the results under perfect self-knowledge. by contrast, some of the reservation levels of men are lowered if some women with imperfect self-knowledge reject those men who they would accept under perfect self-knowledge.
+First, women with imperfect self-knowledge raise or lower their reservation level in comparison with results under perfect self-knowledge.
+By contrast, reservation levels of certain men are lowered if some women with imperfect self-knowledge reject those men who they would accept under perfect self-knowledge.

-Second, the reservation level of a woman with imperfect self-knowledge is lowered by a rejection, but never raised by an offer.
-From this result, the reservation level of a woman with a prior belief is the highest, and her reservation level gradually declines with the duration of the search.
-The potential sources of declining reservation wages have received much attention in the labor market.
+Second, the reservation level of a woman with imperfect self-knowledge is lowered by a rejection but never raised by an offer.
+From this result, the reservation level of a woman with a prior belief is the highest, and her reservation level gradually declines over the duration of the search.
+In the labor market, the potential sources of declining reservation wages have received much research attention.